-JUSTICE, EQUITY, DIVERSITY, & INCLUSION
+JUSTICE, EQUITY, DIVERSITY, & INCLUSION (JEDI)

 This resource tab has been developed as an initiative of the Diversity, Equity, and Inclusion Committee.
 The DEI committee focuses on education and advocacy of diversity, equity and inclusion in alignment with AOTA’s 2025 vision.
 As a part of that initiative, this page is intended to highlight resources across a range of Justice, Equity, Diversity, and Inclusion perspectives.
 In providing these resources, ALOTA is not endorsing all positions of authors.
 However, we believe that there is always value in hearing the perspectives of those with lived experience and expertise in a diverse range of topics and perspectives.